 - To move files from one project to another, drag-and-drop them in the project tree.
 Qt Creator makes the necessary changes to project configuration files.

-The Projects view contains context menus for managing projects, subprojects, folders, and files.
-The following functions are available for managing projects and subprojects:
+The Projects view has context menus for managing projects, subprojects, folders, and files.
+Use the following functions to manage projects and subprojects: